-The Fort Eustis Middle School and Teen Programs was designed with your ever-growing children and teenagers in mind.
+The Fort Eustis Youth Programs was designed with your ever-growing children and teenagers in mind.
 Our age appropriate programs are geared to allow your son or daughter to grow as an adult, teaching them resourceful life skills they can use along the way.
-On top of that, the Middle School and Teen Center is a great place to hang out with friends.
+On top of that, the Youth Program is a great place to hang out with friends.
 Our facility is fully equipped with a gym, computer lab, teen room, art room, snack area, game room, dance studio and homework lab

 These age-based ( 11-13 years old) leadership groups are where your voice, your plan, and your ideas are brought to reality.
 Opportunities include Community Service, Youth Leadership, Character Development and Citizenship.